astorDev/backi/timers/dotnet/articles/101/index.md

 ![](system-demo-silent.gif)

-> The timers waits for its interval before running for the first time.
+> The timer waits for its interval before running for the first time.
 In my view, that's not something we want and we will address it later.

 Although now the app doesn't break it also doesn't identify that an exception is occurring, which is not behaviour we want either.
 We'll need to handle that on our own.
-Let's add a configuration flag, that will highlight us that an exception is about to happen:
+Let's add a configuration flag, that will highlight to us that an exception is about to happen:

 ```csharp
 public void Tick()